lane-neuro/research-analytics-suite/neurobehavioral_analytics_suite/data_engine/data_structures/README.md

-# data_structures Subpackage
+# /data_engine/data_structures
 ### Part of NeuroBehavioral Analytics Suite (NBAS)
 <div>
   <p align="left">
-The data_structures subpackage within the Data Engine package handles the management and manipulation of data structures in the NeuroBehavioral Analytics Suite (NBAS).
+The 'data_engine/data_structures' subpackage handles the management and manipulation of data structures in the NeuroBehavioral Analytics Suite (NBAS).
 <br />
 <br />
     <!-- <a href="https://github.com/lane-neuro/neurobehavioral-analytics-suite"><strong>Explore the docs »</strong></a> -->